Emmotes/ic_spoilers/docs/grimm.md

 # Grimm

-Grimm’s immense strength and steadfast loyalty make him the perfect partner for Beadle’s clever schemes.
-A giant in both stature and courage, Grimm is as at home smashing through foes as he is keeping the Giant’s Bane Tavern running smoothly.
+Grimm's immense strength and steadfast loyalty make him the perfect partner for Beadle's clever schemes.
+A giant in both stature and courage, Grimm is as at home smashing through foes as he is keeping the Giant's Bane Tavern running smoothly.

 # Basic Information